Coach Jim McGannon

 Coach McGannon’s coach at Dartmouth College was Gary Walters, the recently retired athletic director at Princeton.
 Coach Walters played at Princeton in the 1960’s with Bill Bradley under legendary technician Butch Van BredaKoff (Coach VBK).
 Our technical approach to the game mirrors the discipline, work ethic, precise natue of skill development and execution of these skills as taught by Coach Walters.
 This Princeton style is embraced by many/most top programs: great conditioning, moving with out the ball, tons of back door cuts, unmatched defensive intensity and a team wide discipline rooted in hard work, sharp skills and team work.

-PODCASTS: Much of Basics philosophy is now available via our Podcast Channel
+PODCASTS: Much of Basics philosophy is now available via our You Tube Channel (also available on Sound Cloud)

 - League Fatigue-the practice of expecting players to improve by entering leagues and tournaments.
 The old “cart before the horse” story